 Porosity decreases rapidly in the uppermost 34 m at this site (Fig. F7).
 From 34 to 320 m CSF, porosity decreases more gradually from ~48% to ~39% at 320 m CSF, increases from ~39% to ~50% at 400 m CSF, and then decreases to the bottom of the hole.
 Porosity data reveal no clear discontinuities at depths corresponding to possible faults or at lithologic boundaries within that depth range.
-The major discontinuity in the porosity versus depth trend at ~320 m CSF occurs within Unit II and coincides approximately with the top boundary of fault Zone 3 (~399 to ~446 m CSF).
-The zone of highest porosity (~50%) between ~360 and ~400 m CSF may be bounded by fault Zones 2 and 3.
-This zone of elevated porosity likely results from higher densities of microcracks and other fault-related damage.
-Lithologic analyses reveal that Unit III exhibits an overall increase in clay content, which could lead to spuriously high values of porosity because the drying process during the moisture and density analysis removes interlayer water from smectite.
-Alternatively, elevated porosities in this zone could indicate that these sediments are underconsolidated (and therefore overpressured), which may have localized shear deformation in this interval and would be consistent with the probable lower permeability associated with higher clay contents.
+The zone of highest porosity (~50%) between ~360 and ~400 m CSF overlies fault Zone 3.
+Lithologic analyses reveal that Unit III exhibits an overall increase in clay content, which could lead to spuriously high values of porosity because the drying process during MAD analysis removes interlayer water from smectite.
+Alternatively, elevated porosity in this zone could indicate microcracks and other fault-related damage or that these sediments are underconsolidated (and therefore overpressured), which may have localized shear deformation in this interval and would be consistent with the probable lower permeability associated with higher clay contents.
 Clays may also decrease permeability of the sediments/rocks in this interval, leading to overpressurization of pore fluids.

 P-wave velocity values of discrete samples range between 1800 and 2000 m/s.
-Velocities generally increase to 360 m CSF (the Unit II/III boundary) and then decrease to ~440 m CSF.
-It is possible that the apparent decrease below 360 m CSF is the combination of a P-wave velocity offset (about -100 m/s) because of lithologic changes or thrust faults observed at ~430-440 m CSF.
-The electrical conductivity data appear to be inversely correlated to the P-wave velocity data.
+Velocity generally increases to 360 m CSF (Unit II/III boundary) and then decreases to ~440 m CSF.
+It is possible that the apparent decrease below 360 m CSF is the combination of a P-wave velocity offset (about -100 m/s) because of lithologic changes or thrust faults observed at ~430- 440 m CSF.
+Electrical conductivity data appear to be inversely correlated to P-wave velocity data.
 Shear strength increases rapidly from the seafloor to 35 m CSF.
 Shear strength through this interval increases at a much faster rate than at similar depths at Sites C0004 and C0006.
 Below 35 m CSF, shear strength shows cycles of decreases and increases until it is too consolidated for measurement below 91 m CSF.

-Thermal conductivities range from 0.94 to 1.58 W/($m\cdot K$).
-Thermal conductivities increase rapidly from the seafloor to ~50 m CSF, likely reflecting the decrease in porosity with depth and relatively high sand content.
+Thermal conductivity ranges from 0.94 to 1.58 W/ (m·K).
+Thermal conductivity increases rapidly from the seafloor to ~50 m CSF, likely reflecting the decrease in porosity with depth and relatively high sand content.
 A negative trend in thermal conductivity occurs between ~50 and 75 m CSF, likely reflecting a decrease in sand content.
-Between ~80 and 400 m CSF, thermal conductivity values fall within a restricted range of values between 1.2 and 1.4 W/(m·K).
-Downhole in situ temperature was measured using the both the APCT3 and sediment temperature tool.
+Between ~80 and 400 m CSF, thermal conductivity values fall within a restricted range of values between 1.2 and 1.4 W/ (m·K).
+In situ temperature was measured using the both the APCT3 and sediment temperature tool.
 The average apparent bottom water temperature is 1.65°C. Equilibrium temperatures as a function of depth are quite linear.
-The best fitting thermal gradient through the first six measurements is 42° C/km.
-The least-squares fit to the temperature as a function of thermal resistance indicates a heat flow of 53 mW/m2 and a bottom water temperature of 2.0°C. The computed heat flow is anomalously low with respect to other values of heat flow in the vicinity of the Kii transect (Yamano et al., 2003), although it is higher than measured at Site C0006.
+The best fitting thermal gradient through the first six measurements is 42°C/km.
+The least-squares fit to the temperature as a function of thermal resistance indicates a heat flow of 53 mW/m^2 and a bottom water temperature of 2.0°C. The computed heat flow is anomalously low with respect to other values of heat flow in the vicinity of the Kii transect (Yamano et al., 2003), although it is higher than measured at Site C0006.